openSUSE/news-o-o/_posts/2011-03-05-opensuse-weekly-news-issue-165-is-out.markdown

 I have been in near-saturation mode with ebooks lately, due to the publishing of my own works of fiction (find them on [Amazon](http://amzn.to/hmXIQN), [Barnes & Noble](http://bit.ly/e8coZL), and [Smashwords](http://bit.ly/e553VF)).
-For many indie writers/publishers and readers of ebooks the challenge of managing a vast collection of works can be a bit overwhelming (thanks to the ereadersâ€™ insufficient built-in book management tools).
+For many indie writers/publishers and readers of ebooks the challenge of managing a vast collection of works can be a bit overwhelming (thanks to the ereaders’ insufficient built-in book management tools).
 Thankfully there are tools available for the PC to help you manage those collections.

 Naturally Linux is not left out of this mix.
 The [Calibre](http://calibre-ebook.com/) ebook manager is one of the best tools of the trade I have found for managing ebooks.
 And for administrators looking for ways to convert and add books, PDFs, howtos, etc. to an ereader for portable reading, Calibre is exactly the tool you need.
-Letâ€™s take a look at this tool and how you can benefit from using it. (...)
+Let’s take a look at this tool and how you can benefit from using it. (...)

 **Copyright**: 1